kodowicz/kodowicz/README.md

 ## get to know me

-Highly motivated and open-minded Front-End Developer with over 3 years of experience building applications.
+Highly motivated and open-minded Web-dev practitioner since 2017.
 The aim of my work is to create modern, creative, and user-friendly applications coded with state-of-the-art frameworks, language features, and tools.
 Also passionate about design, usability, and accessibility.

 <br />